StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `int SKSettings.flatscreenPosX` — If using Runtime.Flatscreen, the pixel position of the window on the screen.
 - `int SKSettings.flatscreenPosY` — If using Runtime.Flatscreen, the pixel position of the window on the screen.
 - `int SKSettings.flatscreenWidth` — If using Runtime.Flatscreen, the pixel size of the window on the screen.
+- `bool SKSettings.fullscreen` — In the Simulator and Window app modes, ask for the desktop window to start out fullscreen!
+Like `AppWindow.RequestFullscreen`, this is only ever a request: window managers can refuse it, and browsers wait for a user gesture, so check `AppWindow.Main.Fullscreen` for the window's real state.
+Default is false.
 - `LogLevel SKSettings.logFilter` — The default log filtering level.
 This can be changed at runtime, but this allows you to set the log filter before Initialization occurs, so you can choose to get information from that.
 Default is LogLevel.Diagnostic.
 - `AppMode SKSettings.mode` — Which operation mode should we use for this app?
 Default is XR, and by default the app will fall back to Simulator if XR fails or is unavailable.
 - `bool SKSettings.noFlatscreenFallback` — If the preferred display fails, should we avoid falling back to flatscreen and just crash out?
 Default is false.